Th3HoopMan/small-magic-box/src/pages/reviews/returnal.md

 I did this enough times that this section alone was justification enough to knock a point off of my score for this game.

 What’s worse is that when Returnal was first released, there was no way to save the state of your game.
 You just had to rely on your PS5’s sleep function.
-This means that if the game auto-updated or your system got powered off you just were out of luck.
+This means that if the game auto-updated or your system got powered off during the middle of a run you just were out of luck.
 Months later they added a suspend feature, but I can’t imagine how many players bounced off in frustration before then.

 If you are the type of person that doesn’t like hard games, stay away, because this one is worse than the others.
 The amount of time you can waste getting nowhere in this game is absurd.
 I wouldn’t recommend this to a casual player with limited time if they didn’t think they were up for the challenge.